Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 abline(v=RDA_SPP_pplmStrauss$fit$interaction$par$r,col = 2,lty = 2)
 ```

-The plots of the tree positions of the real dataset and the profile pseudo-likelihood shown as Figure $7$ in real data application (RDA) section $7$ of the paper can be recovered by the following code.
+The plots of the tree positions of the real dataset and the profile pseudo-likelihood shown as Figure $7$ in real data application (RDA) Section $7$ of the paper can be recovered by the following code.

 ```r
 par(mfrow=c(1,2),mai = c(0.5, 0.5, 0.25, 0.05),mgp=c(1.25,0.45,0))